Bi-Lagrangian structures and Teichm\"uller theory: Applications to Teichmüller theory

 \subsection{Complex bi-Lagrangian geometry of quasi-Fuchsian space}

-We refer to \autoref{subsec:FuchsianAndQF} for the definition of quasi-Fuchsian space $\QFS$.
-As an open subset in the smooth locus of the character variety $\mathcal{X}(S, \PSL_2(\C))$, quasi-Fuchsian space $\QFS$ is a complex manifold of dimension $3g-3$.
-Moreover $\QFS$ comes with a natural complex symplectic structure $\omega_G$, which is just the restriction of Goldman's symplectic structure.
-Let us mention that it was showed in \cite{MR3352248} that the complex Fenchel-Nielsen coordinates introduced by Kourouniotis \cite{MR1288062} and Tan \cite{MR1266284}, which are global holomorphic coordinates in $\QFS$, are Darboux coordinates for the complex symplectic structure $\omega_G$.
+As an open subset in the smooth locus of $\mathcal{X}(S, \PSL_2(\C))$, the quasi-Fuchsian space $\QFS$ is a complex manifold of dimension $3g-3$.
+Moreover $\QFS$ comes with a natural complex symplectic structure $\omega_G$, which is just the restriction of Goldman's.
+Let us mention that the complex Fenchel-Nielsen coordinates introduced by Kourouniotis \cite{MR1288062} and Tan \cite{MR1266284} are Darboux coordinates for the complex symplectic structure $\omega_G$ \cite{MR3352248}.